View the lists below for suggestions of what to bring!

-- Your own instrument if you play an instrument besides piano (except for bass or cello students who have arranged instrument rentals in advance)
+- Your own instrument (except for bass teachers who have arranged rentals in advance) Pianos are provided.

-- Your own instrument specific equipment such as bow, rosin, shoulder rest, rock stop, etc.
+- Your own instrument specific equipment such as seat cushions, foot rest, bow, rosin, shoulder rest, rock stop, etc.

-Exhibitors in the Vilar Performing Arts Center have Suzuki music and folding music stands if you need to purchase these items while you’re in Beaver Creek.
+- Exhibitors in the Vilar Center of the Preforming Arts Center have Suzuki music and folding music stands if you need to purchase these items while you are in Beaver Creek.